 The procedure is most often performed on children between the ages of 4 and 14, but can be performed on older patients.
 Ear surgery typically takes 2 to 3 hours to complete and is usually performed in an outpatient surgical center under general anesthesia.
 After ear surgery, some throbbing, aching, swelling and redness can occur, which can be controlled with prescription pain medication.

 Stitches typically dissolve or are removed within a week.
 Patients are usually able to return to work or school within 5 to 7 days after the procedure, though more strenuous activities and contact sports should be avoided for 1 to 2 months.
-Dr. Koch will provide you with thorough aftercare instructions to ensure a complete and rapid recovery.
+Your doctor will provide you with thorough aftercare instructions to ensure a complete and rapid recovery.

-The nominal consultation fee covers an extensive, personal consultation with board-certified plastic surgeon, Dr. Brent Koch.
-He will spend a great deal of time with you, discussing your goals, concerns, and physical and lifestyle considerations.
+The nominal consultation fee covers an extensive, personal consultation with either Dr. Brent Koch or Dr. Cody Koch.
+Your surgeon will spend a great deal of time with you, discussing your goals, concerns, and physical and lifestyle considerations.
 He will listen intently to what you have to say, and together the two of you will develop the best approach to your treatment.
 Women and men who schedule their surgery at the time of consultation will have their consultation fee applied toward their procedure.